klmcwhirter/explore_pytorch/container/README.md

+# Exploring CuPy Using the Official Container and Example Programs

+The CuPy [official site](https://cupy.dev/) defines the library as:
+> NumPy/SciPy-compatible Array Library for GPU-accelerated Computing with Python

+The main focus is on [NVIDIA GPUs by integrating with the CUDA Toolkit](https://docs.cupy.dev/en/v13.3.0/install.html#requirements), but experimental support is available for [AMD ROCm GPUs](https://docs.cupy.dev/en/v13.3.0/install.html#using-cupy-on-amd-gpu-experimental).

-# cupy examples using container
+## cupy examples using container
 These are a few of the examples from https://github.com/cupy/cupy/tree/main/examples.

 A helper script [run_cupy](./run_cupy) has been provided to show how to run them